iterative/mlem.ai/content/docs/gto/get-started.md

 ## Registering a new version

-Registering a version is usually done to mark significant changes to the artifact.
-Let's assume this is the case for the `cv-class` model in `HEAD` and we would like to create a new version of it:
+`gto register` lets you mark significant artifact versions (e.g. an ML model release).
+Let's register a new version of `cv-class` and check the registry status again:

 ```cli
 $ gto register cv-class